 Understanding Escrow Agreements in Contract Management

 In business dealings, trust is crucial—but on its own, it doesn’t always protect you or your counterpart.
 That’s where escrow agreements come in.
 These arrangements act as a protective middle ground for both buyers and sellers, ensuring that payments, assets, or documents only change hands once everyone’s obligations are fulfilled.
 In this post, you’ll discover what escrow means in contracts, how it works, and why it’s become integral to modern deal-making.
-We’ll also explore how AI-powered tools like ClearContract are modernizing escrow management to keep processes transparent and compliant.
+We’ll also explore how ClearContract — your autonomous legal department running 24/7 — modernizes escrow management to keep processes transparent and compliant.

 What Escrow Means in Contract Law and How It Works